-Equal treatment of Catholic Schools: Catholicism was introduced to the English colonies with the founding of the Province of Maryland by Jesuit settlers from England in 1634.
+Equal treatment of Catholic Schools: Catholicism was introduced to the English colonies with the founding of the Province of Maryland by settlers from England in 1634.
 However, the 1646 defeat of the Royalists in the English Civil War led to stringent laws against Catholic education and the extradition of known Jesuits from Maryland, as well as the destruction of the school they founded.
-During the greater part of the Maryland colonial period, Jesuits continued to conduct Catholic schools clandestinely.
-The American Revolution brought historic changes, and in 1782, Catholics in Philadelphia opened St. Mary's School, considered the first parochial school in the U.S. In 1791, the ratification of the Bill of Rights, with the First Amendment guarantee of religious freedom, helped Catholics further cement the establishment of Catholic schools.
+During the greater part of the Maryland colonial period, Jesuits continued to operate Catholic schools clandestinely.
+The American Revolution brought historic changes, and in 1782, Catholics in Philadelphia opened St. Mary’s School, considered the first parochial school in the U.S. In 1791, the ratification of the Bill of Rights, with the First Amendment guarantee of religious freedom, helped Catholics further cement the establishment of Catholic schools.

 Regardless, anti-Catholic sentiment in the late nineteenth century led to opposition to parochial schools.
 State governments opposed providing funds to aid students attending parochial schools, which Catholics founded largely in response to the requirement to pray and read from Protestant Bibles in public schools.
 Some Members of Congress attempted to block all government aid to religiously affiliated schools with the proposed “Blaine Amendment” in 1875.
 This constitutional amendment was never ratified at the federal level, but many state legislatures adopted similar legislation and amendments.
 Those “little Blaine” amendments are still in place in the constitutions of about thirty-seven states, and still operate to block Catholic school students from equal participation in government educational benefits.